 - You'll see the sounds, and you'll want to download the file to the audio settings of the device where you want it to play

-It's designed for the Chime and Chime Pro, but you can also have it work directly on your smartphone as an alert for the next several weeks when someone pings your Ring at the door.
+It's designed for the Chime and Chime Pro, but you can also have it work directly on your smartphone as an alert for the next several weeks when someone including "trick or treaters" ping your Ring at the door.
+Or you can use Amazon Alexa enabled devices to alert you of visitors.